Q: I received a rejection letter from the UW medical school. Am I still under consideration for UW MSTP?

 Q. When do you make admissions decisions?

-A. We make our admissions decisions immediately after an interview weekend.
+A. We typically make our admissions decisions immediately after an interview weekend.
 If admitted to the program, you’ll typically hear within a week of your interview.

 Q. I did research while an undergraduate, but it’s not what I’d like to study for my PhD years.
 Am I allowed to switch research interests?